chandresh-pancholi/developer-to-engineer/README.md

 [A Programmer’s Introduction to Unicode](http://reedbeta.com/blog/programmers-intro-to-unicode/) - An introduction to unicode

-[UTF-8: The Secret of Character Encoding](http://htmlpurifier.org/docs/enduser-utf8.html) - An introduction to UTF-8 encoding

 [Shell Scripts Matter](https://dev.to/thiht/shell-scripts-matter) - How to write maintainable scripts

 ### Floating point